 While SPF in particular might seem relatively straight forward, it comes with significant limitations, most notably its domain lookup limit of 10.
 Specifically, this rule states that “SPF implementations MUST limit the number of mechanisms and modifiers that do DNS Lookups to at most 10 per SPF check, including any lookups caused by the use of the "include" mechanism or the "redirect" modifier.”

-When companies operated their own email servers on-premise, this constraint wasn’t much of an obstacle.
-But given that many organizations now utilize cloud services, such as Office 365 and G-Suite and third-party senders, such as Marketo, Salesforce, Zendesk, which can all message on the senders’ behalf - this limitation is often reached very quickly.
+This constraint wasn’t much of an obstacle when companies operated their own on-prem email servers.
+But given that many organizations now utilize cloud services, such as Office 365 and G-Suite and third-party senders, such as Marketo, Salesforce, Zendesk, which can all send email on the senders’ behalf - this limitation is often reached very quickly.
 Large organizations in particular would need to use different domains (or subdomains) for different purposes, creating an administrative nightmare prone to misconfiguration.

 Another SPF limitation is that records only apply to specific Return-Path domains and not those found in the ‘from’ address.
 This leaves a window for scammers to create messages that will authenticate, yet the ‘From’ address (i.e. what the recipient sees), is actually a fake intended to trick the recipient into a false sense of security.